 STANDARD MEASURE 9.0 Se rvice-Specific Requirements 9.11 Comprehensive Assessment A comprehensive assessment including a psychosocial history will be completed at intake (unless client is in crisis).
-Item should include, but are not limited to: Presenting Problem, Profile/Personal Data, Appearance, Living Arrangements/Housing, Language, Special Accommodations/Needs, Medical History including HIV treatment and current medications, Death/Dying Issues, Mental Health Status Exam, Suicide/Homicide Assessment, Self Assessment/Expectations, Education and Employment History, Military History, Parenthood, Alcohol/Substance Abuse History, Trauma Assessment, Family/ Childhood History, Legal History, Abuse History, Sexual/Relationship History, HIV/STD Risk Assessment, Cultural/Spiritual/Religious History, Social/Leisure/Support Network, Family Involvement, Learning Assessment, Mental Status Evaluation.
+Item should include, but are not limited to: Presenting Problem, Profile/Personal Data, Appearance, Living Arrangements/Housing, Language, Special Accommodations/Needs, Medical History including HIV treatment and current medications, Death/Dying Issues, Mental Health Status Exam, Suicide/Homicide Assessment, Self Assessment/Expectations, Education and Employment History, Military History, Parenthood, Alcohol/ Substance Abuse History, Trauma Assessment, Family/ Childhood History, Legal History, Abuse History, Sexual/Relationship History, HIV/STD Risk Assessment, Cultural/Spiritual/Religious History, Social/Leisure/Support Network, Family Involvement, Learning Assessment, Mental Status Evaluation.
 Documentation in client record, which must include DSM-IV diagnosis or diagnoses, utilizing at least Axis I. Documentation in client record on the initial and comprehensive client assessment forms, signed and dated, or agency's equivalent forms.
 Updates to the information included in the initial assessment will be recorded in the comprehensive client assessment.
-9.12 Treatment Plan Treatment plans are developed jointly with the counselor and client and must contain all the elements for mental health including: • Statement of the goal(s) of counseling and description of the mental health issue • Goals and objectives • The plan of approach and treatment modality (group or individual) • Start date for mental health services • Recommended number of sessions • Date for reassessment • Projected treatment end date • Any recommendations for follow up • Mechanism for review Documentation in client record.
+Percentage of clients with documented mental health assessment completed by the 3rd counseling session, unless otherwise noted, in the client's primary record 9.12 Treatment Plan Treatment plans are developed jointly with the counselor and client and must contain all the elements for mental health including: Statement of the goal(s) of counseling and description of the mental health issue Goals and objectives The plan of approach and treatment modality (group or individual) Start date for mental health services Recommended number of sessions Date for reassessment Projected treatment end date Any recommendations for follow up Mechanism for review Documentation in client record.
 Exceptions noted in client file.
+Percentage of clients with documented detailed treatment plan and documentation of services provided within the client's primary record.
+Percentage of clients with treatment plans completed and signed by the licensed mental health professional rendering services in the client's primary record.
+Percentage of clients with documented evidence of treatment plans reviewed/modified at a minimum midway through the number of determined sessions agreed upon for frequency of modality in the client's primary record.